lukewu8023/metadata-code-extractor/memory-bank/tasks.md

 - [x] Update project brief with detailed requirements
 - [x] Develop comprehensive implementation plan
 - [x] Define graph schema for metadata storage
+- [ ] Design initial LLM prompt templates for code parsing and extraction
+- [ ] Design LLM-based parser interface and component architecture
 - [ ] Set up project structure and environment
 - [ ] Begin implementing core parsing system

 ## Notes
-- LLM prompts are required for extracting semantic information from code
+- LLM prompts are required for extracting semantic information and metadata from code (primary method)
 - The graph structure requires DataEntity and Field nodes with specific relationships
-- Need to balance between static analysis and LLM-based extraction
+- Need to balance between LLM-based extraction and any static analysis as needed for structure or performance
 - Should support both field-level and entity-level lineage tracking
 - Chunking strategy (~40 lines with overlap) is specified for vector storage